Jielin-Code/JieLin-Code/README.md

-Jielin-Code is the first and the only multi-functional algorithm in the world.
-It based on Wang Jielin's new probability model, evolved a series of algorithms like compression, encryption, error detection and correction, digital fingerprint extraction, random number generator, etc.
+Jielin-Code is based on Wang Jielin's new probability model, evolved a series of algorithms like compression, encryption, error detection and correction, digital fingerprint extraction, random number generator, etc.

 Please visit our GitHub for a more details about #JielinCode and it's algorithms.